 What’s with all of the acronyms?

-Since you only have 140 characters to express yourself, people use a number of short forms.
+Since you only have a small amount of space to express yourself, people use a number of short forms.
 The most important ones are:

 RT – which stands for re tweet.
 If you want to share a post that your friend tweeted you can either press the retweet button or add your own comment plus RT and the twitter handle.